 Here at Wycombe Wanderers Sports & Education Trust, we strive to help our community and understand the huge demand for mental health recovery and prevention projects.
-We have been working closely with Buckinghamshire Recovery College and Bucks Mind, together we have set up two sessions; a weekly walking group and an innovative session merging mental health learning’s whilst getting more active.
+We have been working closely with like minded organisations, to set up various sessions within Wycombe;

 This walk gives people the opportunity to meet a friendly group of people who are all on a recovery journey, the walk helps to keep people active and walk and talk with people who can support them.
 It is a very relaxed environment and we even stop for a cup of tea on the way around.

-Over the past two courses we have delivered we have received the following feedback:
+Over the past few courses we have delivered we have received the following feedback:

 “Extremely helpful – made me think differently when given tasks in the sessions”

 “Sam came up with innovative ideas to help us understand and question our thoughts/ behaviours and really helped in a supportive group.
 Also to be active whilst doing tasks I found much better than just sitting discussing feelings”

 “Working with a supportive group has been a great benefit”

 “Great opportunity to move around and engage in conversation about a particular activity.
 Sage space to feel comfortable sharing information”